asyncapi/generator/docs/generator_template.md

 ```

 1. Import the **Text** component that will wrap strings so they are indented properly in the output.
 Your import statement should now look like this: `import { File, Text } from '@asyncapi/generator-react-sdk'`.
-2. When the paho module import is rendered in **client.py** file, it will add two extra new lines.
+2. When the Paho module import is rendered in **client.py** file, it will add two extra new lines.
 3. The broker url is templated in a `Text` component removing the `$` from the string template.
 4. Dynamically get the class name **TemperatureServiceClient** from the AsyncAPI document from the **info** object using the Parser API using the code: `asyncapi.info().title()` .
 It will return `Temperature Service`, then remove the spaces and add `Client` as a suffix.
 5. There is no templating needed in the `__init__` function, there is only hardcoded information.